oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 | magicPenetrationPercent |	0.002333 |	0.001528 |	0.059041 |	3 |	0.011086 |	-0.006420 |
 | spellVamp |	-0.000667 |	0.000577 |	0.908248 |	3 |	0.002642 |	-0.003975 |

-Note that, even if the timestamp is a number and can't be used to predict, it has a good feature importance.
+Note that, even if the timestamp can't be used to predict, it's still useful as a feature.
 This is because the rest of the data depends a lot on how long the League game has been in progress.
-So, in reality, this is a really useful variable that complements the rest of the variables to determine whether a player's statistics are good or bad with respect to the game progress.
+So, in reality, this is a useful variable that complements the rest of the variables to determine whether a player's statistics are good or bad with respect to the game progress.

 ## Next Steps

 Now that we have our model trained, we have the same data that the Live Client Data API.
-In the following article, we'll connect to the Live Client Data API, extract data from it with Python and make real-time predictions.
-I hope to see you soon with the next article.
+In the following article, we'll connect to the Live Client Data API and extract data from it with Python and make real-time predictions.

 ## How can I get started on OCI?

 Remember that you can always sign up for free with OCI!
 Your Oracle Cloud account provides a number of Always Free services and a Free Trial with US$300 of free credit to use on all eligible OCI services for up to 30 days.
 These Always Free services are available for an **unlimited** period of time.
 The Free Trial services may be used until your US$300 of free credits are consumed or the 30 days has expired, whichever comes first.
 You can [sign up here for free](https://signup.cloud.oracle.com/?source=:ex:tb:::::WWMK211125P00027&SC=:ex:tb:::::WWMK211125P00027&pcode=WWMK211125P00027).

+## Join the conversation!

+If you’re curious about the goings-on of Oracle Developers in their natural habitat, come join us on our public Slack channel!
+We don’t mind being your fish bowl 🐠

 ## License